InjectiveLabs/docs/source/includes/_overview.md

 ## Frequent Batch Auction (FBA)

 The goal is to further prevent any [Front-Running](https://www.investopedia.com/terms/f/frontrunning.asp) in a decentralized setting.
 Most DEX's suffer from this as all information is public and traders can collude with miners or pay high gas fees enabling them to front-run any trades.
-We mitigate this by fast block times combined with a Frequent Batch Auction:
+We mitigate this by combining fast block times with a Frequent Batch Auction:

 In any given block: